 Q-Points are a function of the Point Grid tools within the Home tab of Virtual Surveyor.
 Q-Points are used to generate topography points that can be used in your surveys and Surface (TIN / Contour) creation.
 When using the Q-Points tool the resulting output will be a Multi-point item that contains all of the generated Q-Points that model your Elevation Terrain.

-Q-Points are unique to Virtual Surveyor and work differently than your typical grid points (Rectangular / Triangular).
+Q-Points work differently than your typical grid points (Rectangular / Triangular).
 Most Point Grid tools place points at set distances in a set pattern (such as a Rectangular pattern with 25ft between points).
 Q-Points on the other hand are points modelling your terrain and it's elevation shifts by placing points only at locations of elevation change.

 Rather than inputting a Grid Size, Q-Points require an Elasticity value.
 The Elasticity value represents the vertical shift required for a point to be generated.
 When computing where to place points, the Q-Points tool will model a generalized surface on your Elevation Terrain and then checks for inconsistencies where the modeled terrain and Elevation Terrain differ.
 If the inconsistency is greater than your input Elasticity value, in either a positive or negative Z shift, a point will be placed at that location.